 About For the Birds

-For the Birds invited avisiting public on a meditative and immersive guided journey through the wild aviarian landscape of Ynys-hir during four night time events from dusk until dark in late Autumn.
-The Reserve was transformed by a series of current and bespoke light and sound installations.
-As transient and light as the birds themselves, these installations were created using low cost, low power equipment suitable for remote places, such as low energy lighting and small scale multi-speaker systems, low volt micro processors, electro-acoustic performances, projections and kinetic sculpture.
+For the Birds invites the public on a meditative and immersive journey from dusk until dark through a woodland which is transformed by a series of bespoke light and sound installations.
+As transient and light as the birds themselves, these installations are all created using low cost, low power equipment suitable for remote places.

 Birds offer human imagination mystery and beauty, of other lands, other ways of being, of resilience, of renewal.
 They are sign-bearers, omens.
 Twitter gives a new spin to the medieval alchemists’ language of birds, which translated what was divine and of the air into the earth of humanity and the mundane.
 As the huge global industry of garden-bird nurture, led by the RSPB in the UK testifies, their presence makes us feel good.
 But what about when we interact with birds directly and face their physical and ecological reality?
 What important messages do they offer in creating a home that affirms all life for a sustainable future?
 And what inspiration and strength can we draw?